panagiks/reverse_shell/README.md

 * Multiple/All Hosts management; order File/Binary transfer and UDP Flood from Multiple/All connected Hosts
 * Client script is tested and is compatible with PyInstaller (can be made into .exe)[2]

+*[1]The idea for XORing as well as the skeleton for the client came from (http://www.primalsecurity.net) so if you like this pack of scripts you'll probably love what they do

+*[2]Again check primalsecurity.net's perfect blogpost about producing an .exe

 ## Deployment:

 * The server is situated at the attacker's machine and running to accept connections